Mansall History, Family Crest & Coats of Arms

 Early History of the Mansall family

-Another 364 words (26 lines of text) covering the years 119 and 1198 are included under the topic Early Mansall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mansall research.
+Another 126 words (9 lines of text) covering the years 119 and 1198 are included under the topic Early Mansall History in all our PDF Extended History products and printed products wherever possible.

 Mansall Spelling Variations

 Spelling variations of this family name include: Mansell, Mansel, Mancell, Mauncell and others.